Building blobd: single-machine object store with sub-millisecond reads and 15 GB/s uploads

 std::collections::BTreeMap121.32,323,75332.5

 The standard data structures took up about 2x the raw bytes in memory.
 Interestingly, there isn't much difference between the BTreeMap and HashMap, meaning range functionality could be added without much cost. blart is an implementation of the adaptive radix tree, which promises tree functionality with both faster performance and lower memory usage, but only resulted in one.
-If only point lookups are needed and memory is constrained, hashing keys is a viable approach.
+If only point lookups are needed, hashing keys is a viable approach.

-I believe there is much more room for optimization here, as the fst crate demonstrates.
+I believe there is room for optimization here, as the fst crate demonstrates.
 FSTs are very compact but static string-key maps.
 One approach is to build them repeatedly as the index grows, and use an overlay for intermediate keys between snapshots.
-Another hybrid technique could be LSMTs.
+Another disk-memory hybrid technique could be LSMTs.

-For my use case, where I have plenty of memory and want the fastest performance possible, I prefer this trade off.
-Writes are much simpler to correctly implement, while being faster.
-Reads are even faster: looking up a key is instant, and the data location on disk can be jumped to immediately.
-It's possible to switch out indices depending on use case (e.g. hash map for point lookups, tree map for range queries), and optimize them over time, without any rewriting or migration.
+It's also now possible to switch out indices depending on use case (e.g. hash map for point lookups, tree map for range queries), and optimize them over time, without any data migration.

 Buddy allocation